PhrozenIO/PowerRemoteDesktop/README.md

 <img src="Assets/image31.png" width="100%"/>

-* Remote Desktop Streaming with support of HDPI and Scaling.
+* Remote Desktop Streaming: This feature allows you to stream the desktop of the remote computer to your own device.
+The streaming supports HDPI and scaling, providing a high-quality display on various screens and resolutions.
-* Remote Control: Mouse (Moves, Clicks, Wheel) and Key Strokes (Keyboard)
+* Remote Control: With this feature, you can control the mouse (including moves, clicks, and wheel) and keyboard of the remote computer as if you were sitting in front of it.
-* **Secure**: Network traffic is encrypted using TLSv1.2 or 1.3.
-Access to server is granted via a challenge-based authentication mechanism (using user defined complex password).
+* Secure: To protect the privacy and security of your remote desktop sessions, the module uses TLSv1.2 or 1.3 to encrypt the network traffic.
+Access to the server is granted through a challenge-based authentication mechanism that requires a user-defined complex password.
-* Network traffic encryption is using whether a default X509 Certificate (Requires Administrator) or your custom X509 Certificate.
+* Network Traffic Encryption: The module supports encrypting the network traffic using either a default X509 certificate (which requires administrator privileges) or your own custom X509 certificate.
-* Server certificate fingerprint validation supported and optionally persistent between sessions.
+* Server Certificate Fingerprint Validation: To ensure the authenticity of the server, the module allows you to validate the fingerprint of the server certificate and optionally persist this validation between sessions.
-* Clipboard text synchronization between Viewer and Server.
+* Clipboard Synchronization: This feature allows you to synchronize the clipboard text between the viewer (your device) and the server (the remote computer).
+You can easily copy and paste text between the two systems.
-* Mouse cursor icon state is synchronized between Viewer (Virtual Desktop) and Server.
+* Mouse Cursor Icon Synchronization: The module also synchronizes the state of the mouse cursor icon between the viewer (virtual desktop) and the server, providing a more seamless and intuitive remote desktop experience.
-* Multi-Screen (Monitor) support.
-If remote computer have more than one desktop screen, you can choose which desktop screen to capture.
+* Multi-Screen Support: If the remote computer has more than one desktop screen, you can choose which screen to capture and stream to your device.
-* View Only mode for demonstration.
-You can disable remote control abilities and just show your screen to remote peer.
+* View Only Mode: This feature allows you to disable remote control abilities and simply view the screen of the remote computer.
+It can be useful for demonstrations or presentations.
-* Session concurrency.
-Multiple viewers can connect to a single server at the same time.
+* Session Concurrency: Multiple viewers can connect to a single server at the same time, allowing multiple users to collaborate on the same remote desktop.
-* Prevent computer to enter in sleep mode while server is waiting for viewers.
+* Sleep Mode Prevention: To ensure that the remote desktop remains active and responsive, the module prevents the remote computer from entering sleep mode while it is waiting for viewers to connect.
-* Only pieces of desktop that was updated are sent to viewer to increase streaming speed.
+* Streaming Optimization: To improve the streaming speed, the module only sends updated pieces of the desktop to the viewer, reducing the amount of data transmitted over the network.

 ---